monktastic/blog/pages/metaphysics/quantum.md

 50%, as would be predicted if the particle were in a classically uncertain mixture of `|0>` and `|1>`.
 The interference has "disappeared."

+[6] Leaving aside the fact that in practice, information travels up from my toe and probably reaches "me" very rapidly.